Studious-Games/StudiousBackupPackage/README.md

-# Studious Pooling System
+# Studious Backup Package

- Is a small very simple library, that helps Pool Objects.
+Is a small very simple library, that helps manage your project backups.

- Why another Object Pooling System?
+I wrote this because I was seeing so many people using sync services like OneDrive, to store their projects.
+The problem with this is that it doesn't work with Unity well.

-I wrote this a long time ago for my projects, as there was nothing that would work the way I needed a pooling system to work.
-I have since modified it slightly and decided that it would be good to share it with others.
+Once the package has been installed, you have two options to make a backup, the first is from the tools menu along the top, and under Studious Backup, there is an option to run a backup.

-So what makes this Object Pool any different to others, well others focus more on a GameObject rather than be generic.
-What that means is you can instantiate a prefab by its script rather than its Game Object, then store that in the Object Pool instead of the GameObject.
-This helps reduce having to use GetComponents, when everything from the GameObject to Transform will be stored.
+The package is configurable, by going to the preferences section, by going to the Edit menu and selecting Preferences.

 ## Installation

-Studious Pooling System is best installed as a package, this can be done in a number of ways, the best is to use git and install via the package manage.
+Studious Backup Package is best installed as a package, this can be done in a number of ways, the best is to use git and install via the Package Manager.

 ###### **Via Git Hub**